dougeby/IntuneDocs/intune/developer/app-sdk-android.md

 The following notifications are sent to the app and some of them may require app participation:

 * **WIPE_USER_DATA**: This notification is sent in a `MAMUserNotification` class.
-When this notification is received, the app is expected to delete all data associated with the "corporate" identity passed with the `MAMUserNotification`.
-This notification is currently sent during APP-WE service unenrollment.
-The user's primary name is typically specified during the enrollment process.
-If you register for this notification, your app must ensure that all the user's data has been deleted.
-If you don't register for it, the default selective wipe behavior will be performed.
+When this notification is received, the app *must* delete all data associated with the managed identity (from `MAMUserNotification.getUserIdentity()`).
+The notification may occur for diverse reasons, including when your app calls `unregisterAccountForMAM`, when an IT admin initiates a wipe, or when admin-required conditional access policies are not satisfied.
+If your app does not register for this notification, default wipe behavior will be performed.
+The default behavior will delete all files for a single-identity app or all files tagged with the managed identity for a multi-identity app.
+This notification will never be sent on the UI thread.

 * **WIPE_USER_AUXILIARY_DATA**: Apps can register for this notification if they'd like the Intune App SDK to perform the default selective wipe behavior, but would still like to remove some auxiliary data when the wipe occurs.
 This notification is not available to single identity-apps -- it will only be sent to multi-identity apps.
+This notification will never be sent on the UI thread.

 * **REFRESH_POLICY**: This notification is sent in a `MAMUserNotification`.
 When this notification is received, any Intune policy decisions cached by your app must be invalidated and updated.
 If your app does not store any policy assumptions, it need not register for this notification.
+No guarantees are made as to what thread this notification will be sent on.

 * **REFRESH_APP_CONFIG**: This notification is sent in a `MAMUserNotification`.
 When this notification is received, any cached Application Configuration data must be invalidated and updated.
+No guarantees are made as to what thread this notification will be sent on.

 * **MANAGEMENT_REMOVED**: This notification is sent in a `MAMUserNotification` and informs the app that it is about to become unmanaged.
 Once unmanaged, it will no longer be able to read encrypted files, read data encrypted with MAMDataProtectionManager, interact with the encrypted clipboard, or otherwise participate in the managed-app ecosystem.
 See further details below.
+This notification will never be sent on the UI thread.

 * **MAM_ENROLLMENT_RESULT**: This notification is sent in a `MAMEnrollmentNotification` to inform the app that an APP-WE enrollment attempt has completed and to provide the status of that attempt.
+No guarantees are made as to what thread this notification will be sent on.

 * **COMPLIANCE_STATUS**: This notification is sent in a `MAMComplianceNotification` to inform the app of the result of a compliance remediation attempt.
+No guarantees are made as to what thread this notification will be sent on.

 > [!NOTE]
 > An app should never register for both the `WIPE_USER_DATA` and `WIPE_USER_AUXILIARY_DATA` notifications.